Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Related works

 \section{Related works}

 -8.0pt

-\textbf{Unsupervised Domain Adaptation.} Unsupervised domain adaptation for object detection was first explored by Chen \cite{Chen2018DomainAF}.
-Chen \cite{Chen2018DomainAF} proposed adversarial-based feature alignment for Faster-RCNN network at image and instance level to mitigate the domain shift.
-Later, Saito \cite{saito2019strong} proposed a method that performs strong local feature alignment and weak global feature alignment based on adversarial training.
-Instead of utilizing an adversarial-based approach, Khodabandeh \cite{khodabandeh2019robust} proposed to mitigate domain shift by pseudo-label self-training on the target data.
-Pseudo-label self-training ensures the detection model learns target representation under unsupervised conditions.
-Later, Kim \cite{kim2019diversify} proposed an image-to-image generation based adaptation strategy where given source and target domain, the proposed method generates target like source images.
+\textbf{Unsupervised Domain Adaption.} Unsupervised domain adaptation for object detection was first explored by Chen \etal \cite{Chen2018DomainAF}.
+Chen \etal \cite{Chen2018DomainAF} proposed adversarial-based feature alignment for a Faster-RCNN network at image and instance level to mitigate the domain shift.
+Later, Saito \etal \cite{saito2019strong} proposed a method that performs strong local feature alignment and weak global feature alignment based on adversarial training.
+Instead of utilizing an adversarial-based approach, Khodabandeh \etal \cite{khodabandeh2019robust} proposed to mitigate domain shift by pseudo-label self-training on the target data.
+Self-training using pseudo-labels ensures that the detection model learns target representation.
+Later, Kim \etal \cite{kim2019diversify} proposed an image-to-image generation based adaptation strategy where given source and target domain, the proposed method generates target like source images.
 The generated target-like images are then used to train the detection model; as a result, the detection network learn target features.
-Hsu \cite{hsu2020every} explored domain adaptation for one-stage object detection, where he utilized a one-stage object detection framework to perform object center-aware training while performing adversarial feature alignment.
-Recently, Deng \cite{deng2021unbiased} proposed a student-teacher based framework to tackle the issue of domain shift.
-Specifically, a student model is trained with target like source images and teacher model is updated with EMA of student weights.
-Further, there exists multiple UDA work for object detection \cite{cai2019exploring,he2019multi,Sindagi_DA_Detection_ECCV2020,roychowdhury2019automatic,wu2021instance}; however, all these works assume you have access to labeled source data and unlabeled target data.
+Recently, Hsu \etal \cite{hsu2020every} explored domain adaptation for one-stage object detection, where he utilized a one-stage object detection framework to perform object center-aware training while performing adversarial feature alignment.
+There exists multiple UDA work for object detection \cite{cai2019exploring,he2019multi,Sindagi_DA_Detection_ECCV2020, roychowdhury2019automatic,nair2021confidence,wu2021instance,vs2022meta}; however, all these works assume you have access to labeled source and unlabeled target data.